 Should You Take on a Partner or Go Solo?

 As you begin planning for your food service business, you will have a lot of decisions to make.
 One of the most important decisions is whether or not you should take on any partners and if so, how many.
 These partners will be others who invest, assume the risks, and take profit in the business together with you.
-It is a decision that you must make early on as funding the business is one of the first steps to getting started.
+It is a decision that you must make early on as funding your business is one of the first steps to getting started.

 You will find that there are many advantages to taking on partners.
 You will have to endure a much lower upfront cost than if you would open on your own.
 Even if you take out some loans, you will not have the bulk of the debt on your shoulders.
 You can establish how much each person contributes and what their ownership will be.
 You will also not have to make all the decisions on your own or take all the risks by yourself.
 Your partners will assume part of those roles as well.